 Contextual Strengths | Contextual Challenges |

-Diverse background of our pupils which brings together over 46 different home languages, diverse range of cultures, religions and experiences to enrich our Curriculum.
+Diverse background of our pupils which brings together a diverse range of cultures, religions and experiences and over 46 different home languages to enrich our Curriculum.
 Our status as an IQM Flagship School for Inclusion ensures that we give our 77 SEN (18%) pupils the best experience and opportunities to learn, achieve, enjoy and excel.
 Our school staff are committed, caring, hardworking, fully representative of the community we serve and work well as a team to ensure our pupils achieve the very best.
 Our pupils are calm, kind, hardworking and ready to learn. |

 The effect of the global pandemic means some pupils do not have the necessary skills and foundational knowledge.
 36% of our pupils are eligible for free school meals and over 76% of our pupils have EAL, which is significantly above the national average.
 The majority of our pupils begin EYFS well below the typical baseline levels.
-High levels of deprivation, increasing number of pupils with specific needs: Speech and Language difficulties, ASD and high mobility (mid-phase admissions) The rising cost of living in the area severely affects staff recruitment and retention.
+High levels of deprivation and an increasing number of pupils with specific needs: Speech and Language difficulties, ASD and high mobility (mid-phase admissions) The rising cost of living in the area severely affects staff recruitment and retention.
 High mobility, mid-phase arrivals and leavers. |

 We want our pupils to be inspired to achieve high standards.
-We expect our pupils to always be Motivated in their learning, display a Positive Attitude at all times, show Gumption when faced with obstacles, demonstrate Independent thinking and always Communicate effectively.
+We expect our pupils to; always be Motivated in their learning, display a positive Attitude at all times, show Gumption when faced with obstacles, demonstrate Independent thinking and always Communicate effectively.
 We call these our MAGIC habits!

 Our Learning Journey